Pelican: Etymology

+Taxonomy history

 The genus Pelecanus was first formally described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae.
 He described the distinguishing characteristics as a straight bill hooked at the tip, linear nostrils, a bare face, and fully webbed feet.
 This early definition included frigatebirds, cormorants, and sulids, as well as pelicans.

-Taxonomy

-The family Pelecanidae was introduced (as Pelicanea) by the French polymath Constantine Samuel Rafinesque in 1815.
+The family Pelecanidae was later introduced (as Pelicanea) by the French polymath Constantine Samuel Rafinesque in 1815.

+Order and related taxa

-Pelicans give their name to the Pelecaniformes, an order which has a varied taxonomic history.
-Tropicbirds, darters, cormorants, gannets, boobies, and frigatebirds, all traditional members of the order, have since been reclassified: tropicbirds into their own order, Phaethontiformes, and the remainder into the Suliformes.
-In their place, herons, ibises, spoonbills, the hamerkop, and the shoebill have now been transferred into the Pelecaniformes.
-Molecular evidence suggests that the shoebill and the hamerkop form a sister group to the pelicans, though some doubt exists as to the exact relationships among the three lineages.
+Pelicans give their name to the Pelecaniformes, an order which has undergone significant revision.
+Tropicbirds (now Phaethontiformes), darters, cormorants, gannets, boobies, and frigatebirds (now Suliformes), all traditional members of the order, have since been removed from Pelecaniformes.
+In their place, herons, ibises, spoonbills, the hamerkop, and the shoebill have now been added into the Pelecaniformes.

+Phylogenetic relationships

+Molecular data support a close relationship between pelicans, shoebills (Balaeniceps rex), and hamerkops (Scopus umbretta).
+Together, they form a distinct clade within Pelecaniformes, although their precise evolutionary relationships remain under study.

+Evolution and fossil record

-The oldest known record of Pelicans is a right tibiotarsus very similar to those of modern species from the Birket Qarun Formation in the Wadi El Hitan in Egypt, dating to the late Eocene (Priabonian), referred to the genus Eopelecanus.
+The oldest known pelican fossil is Eopelecanus aegyptiacus, a tibiotarsus from the late Eocene (Priabonian) the Birket Qarun Formation in the Wadi El Hitan in Egypt (~36 million years ago).
+It shows striking similarities with modern species.

-Living species